PitsoLephoi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 3: a script that displays the content of /etc/passwd and /etc/hosts.
 Task 4: a script that displays the last ten lines of /etc/passwd.
 Task 5: a script that displays the first ten lines of /etc/passwd.
+Task 6: a script that displays the third line of the file iacta